 A detailed breakdown and evaluation of the Smash USMLE review course

-Founded by Dr. Adeleke Adesina after self-prepping for all 3 steps of the USMLE and thinking he could offer his insights to aspiring physicians, Smash USMLE has been making waves in the USMLE prep space.
-This new review course revolves around Dr. Adesina’s high energy video lessons, where he breaks down concepts with practical, experience-based insights and excellent communication skills.
+Founded by Dr. Adeleke Adesina after self-prepping for all 3 steps of the USMLE and thinking he could offer his insights to aspiring physicians, Smash USMLE offers a non-traditional approach to USMLE prep.
+This new review course revolves around Dr. Adesina’s video lessons, where he breaks down concepts with practical, experience-based insights and excellent communication skills.
 But while this sounds great in theory, will this library of video lessons and corresponding question bank keyed to the First Aid textbook be enough to get you over the USMLE hump?
 We take a deep dive into the Smash USMLE prep course and assess all of its features in this thorough review.

 Smash USMLE offers students two different types of prep options – a subscription-based model (with varying durations) and a live online, 4-week course targeted at the USMLE Step 1.
 The subscription model is Smash USMLE’s most popular option by far, and you can choose from plans with durations of 3 months, 6 months, or 120 months.
 That last one is not a typo – it really is 120 months, not 12 months.